It’s not about mental intelligence, it’s about mental fitness.— Jim Kwik, trainer of Midvalley’s Superbrain Quest

 Do whatever you need to do to relax.
-Nothing stunts our memory and attention more rapidly than the pesky chemical of cortisol.
+Nothing stunts our memory and attention more rapidly than the pesky chemical cortisol.
 Remind yourself of your ability, your brilliance, your confidence, and your expertise.

-If you’d like a more in-depth look at how to memorize a speech (as well as how to efficiently memorize other things, such as the periodic table), check this article on How To Memorize a Speech 10X Faster And Other Awesome Memory Hacks.
+If you’d like a more in-depth look at how to memorize a speech (as well as how to efficiently memorize other things, such as the periodic table), check this article on How to Memorize a Speech 10X Faster and Other Awesome Memory Hacks.

-On top of all these awesome tips on how to improve memory, you can actually eat your way to a better memory.
+On top of all these awesome tips on how to improve memory, you can actually eat your way to better memory.

-While there is a cornucopia of foods know how to improve memory, we will hone in on the strongest and healthiest ones.
+While there is a cornucopia of foods that know how to improve memory, we will hone in on the strongest and healthiest ones.

 - Blueberries (A.K.A. brain-berries)